 - Daily Living

-Medication management: Those battling a mental health condition, such as posttraumatic stress disorder, at the same time that they are dealing with an addiction to substances will require certain psychotropic medications in order to alleviate the distressing symptoms they are experiencing.
-When this is the case, residents are afforded the opportunity to meet with our esteemed psychiatrists once per week to have their medication needs addressed.
-Any medications prescribed are monitored by our staff and adjustments can be made during the course of treatment if it appears to be necessary to the resident’s overall treatment and wellbeing.
+Medication management: Those battling a mental health condition, such as posttraumatic stress disorder, at the same time as an addiction to substances will likely require certain psychotropic medications in order to alleviate the distressing symptoms they are experiencing.
+When this is the case, residents at our center for treatment and rehab are afforded the opportunity to meet with our esteemed psychiatrists once per week to have their medication needs addressed.
+Any medications prescribed are monitored by our staff and adjustments can be made during the course of treatment and rehab if it appears to be necessary to the resident’s overall treatment and wellbeing.

-Individual therapy: Led by qualified counselors, individual therapy sessions take place once per week and allow residents to process their progress, setbacks, emotions, and other concerns with one-on-one attention.
-Additional sessions can be added to a resident’s treatment plan if they are needed and are excellent forums for residents to establish a therapeutic relationship that can aid in the healing process from PTSD.
+Individual therapy: Led by qualified counselors, individual therapy sessions take place once per week and allow residents to process their progress, setbacks, emotions, and other concerns with one-on-one attention while at our treatment and rehab center for addiction and co-occurring PTSD.
+Additional sessions can be added to a resident’s treatment plan if it is needed and are excellent forums for residents to establish a therapeutic relationship that can aid in the healing process.

-Weekly family program: Occurring each Sunday, Bowling Green’s weekly family program is available to loved ones and family members of our residents in order to offer them support and education while the person they care about receives treatment with us.
-This program includes a one-hour psychoeducational presentation that is then followed by a family session led by one of our counselors.
+Weekly family program: Occurring each Sunday, Bowling Green’s weekly family program is available to loved ones and family members of our residents in order to offer them support and education while the person they care about receives treatment and rehab with us.
+This program includes a one-hour psychoeducational presentation that is then followed by a family session led by one of our counselors from our treatment center.
 Additionally, Al Anon comes onsite during family sessions so as to provide loved ones and family members with additional support, information, and resources.

-Additional family therapy: In addition to the family therapy sessions offered within the weekly family program, residents can request or a recommendation can be made for including additional family therapy sessions in a resident’s treatment plan.
+Additional family therapy: In addition to the family therapy sessions offered within the weekly family program, residents can request or a recommendation can be made for the inclusion of additional family therapy sessions in a resident’s treatment plan while at our treatment and rehab center for addiction and co-occurring PTSD.
 These sessions are available on an as-needed basis and will provide our residents and their primary support systems with the attention they need to heal as a unit.

-Group therapy: Held throughout the day, 7 days per week, group therapy is an important element of the treatment offered at Bowling Green.
-Types of groups offered include process groups, 12-step groups, gender groups, psychoeducational groups, community meetings, and daily wrap-up meetings.
+Group therapy: Held throughout the day, 7 days per week, group therapy is an important element of the treatment offered at Bowling Green Brandywine.
+Types of groups offered include process groups, gender groups, psychoeducational groups, 12-Step groups, community meetings, and daily wrap-up meetings.
 Some groups offered in the dual diagnosis program are held outside when the weather permits and may include the following:

 - Focused Thinking